samboy/MaraDNS/tools/ej/README.md

-EJ (short for “Easy Journal”) is the document system that MaraDNS uses; this is in response to my translators asking for a single unified document format which can be converted in to HTML; man pages; text documents; etc.
+EJ (short for “Easy Journal”) is the document system that MaraDNS uses; this is in response to my translators asking for a single unified document format which can be converted in to the following three formats:

+* HTML documents
+* Man pages
+* Plain text documents

 EJ is an XML-like format (without a DTD, alas) which has the following tags.